vuejs/v2.vuejs.org/src/guide/components.md

 Note the component's template **replaces** the custom element, which only serves as a **mounting point**.
 This behavior can be configured using the `replace` instance option.

+Also note that components are provided a template instead of mounting with the `el` option!
+Only the root Vue instance (defined using `new Vue`) will include an `el` to mount to).

 ### Local Registration

 You don't have to register every component globally.
 You can make a component available only in the scope of another component by registering it with the `components` instance option: